It’s a pretty common happening.

 If a dog or cat exhibits weight loss, it’s important for the vet or veterinary technician to ask many questions about changes in appetite in the pet.

 Do we have a case of hyporexia (decreased appetite), or does the client actually say this: “You know, my dog hasn’t been eating at all for about 10 days.
 I thought it was the heat.”

 Sure, it might be the heat, but most dogs want to eat even in 90-degree weather.

 Think About the Obvious First

 His concerned human came in yesterday, 2 days after Jedi had some rotten teeth removed.
 Now Jedi was bright and waggy at the re-exam, but his human was tight-lipped and worried because Jedi hadn’t eaten since getting home.

 This was puzzling.
 Jedi had wolfed down a whole bowl of food in our hospital after his procedure, and now in the clinic he was taking treats with gusto.
 Reassuring the human that Jedi was fine, I dug a little deeper.

-Now Jedi is to have 2 meals a day of fresh food, which is left down for 15 minutes, then thrown away if not eaten.
-(I’ll find out tomorrow if this did the trick.)
-The lesson here is simple things can put a pet off their food, so be sure to address the obvious things first.
+Now Jedi is to have 2 meals a day of fresh food, left down for just 15 minutes and then thrown away if not eaten.

 The “Out of Character” Pet

-It’s the chow-hound who refuses their supper we’re most worried about.
+It’s the chow-hound who refuses their supper that I’m most worried about.
 This is because appetite loss can be an important clue that the pet is unwell.